palladian/palladian/src/site/markdown/TextClassifier.md

 ------------
 <a name="optimization"></a>

 In order to find out which classifier configuration works best, you can evaluate different setups.
 The `PalladianTextClassifierOptimizer` allows to run an extensive evaluation with different settings on given sets of training and validation data.
+Make sure to use disjunct datasets for training and validation, otherwise the results will not be meaningful.

 The evaluation produces a CSV file which holds the results for a combination of <a href="#features">feature settings</a>, <a href="#pruning">pruning strategies</a> and <a href="#scoring">scorers</a>.
 The performance is measured in <a href="http://en.wikipedia.org/wiki/Precision_and_recall">precision, recall</a>, <a href="http://en.wikipedia.org/wiki/F1_score">F1</a>, and <a href="http://en.wikipedia.org/wiki/Accuracy_and_precision">accuracy</a>, separately for each category and as an average over all categories.